yzhao583/cicd/README.md

 Prerequisites:
 - Ansible installed on the local
-- (Instead of creating our own docker ansible recepie) Install docker role on the local from Ansible galaxy using following command: ansible-galaxy install angstwad.docker_ubuntu
+- (Instead of creating our own docker ansible role) Install a proven docker role on the local from Ansible galaxy using following command: ansible-galaxy install angstwad.docker_ubuntu

 Under env directory: